Boards & Commissions

 - Members of the Library Board of Trustees are appointed by the city council.
 They are limited to two, three-year terms in office, but serve until their respective successors are appointed.
 A one-year waiting period is required following the expiration of the second consecutive term.

-- Members of the Personnel Board are appointed by the city council in the following manner: one member from a list of three persons nominated by the personnel of the Monterey Park Fire and Police Departments; one member from a list of three persons nominated by the remaining employees of the city; two members from the community at large; and one member from a list of three persons nominated by a majority of the four previously appointed members.
-A majority vote of the council shall be required.
+- Members of the Personnel Board are appointed by the city council in the following manner: one member from the community at large; one member from a list of three persons nominated by the non-sworn employees of the city and one member proposed by the city manager.
+A majority vote of the Council shall be required.

 - Members on the Sister Cities Commission are appointed by their respective Sister City Association and may serve an unlimited term.